7 Days - 6 Nights

 Breakfast at hotel.
 To go after a good Malbec we must travel up to Lujan de Cuyo, there we go.
 We stop at the Lagarde Winery with an exquisite gourmet lunch washed down with wines from the winery.
 The road is among vineyards, fruit trees and olive trees towards another winery, but of handicraft production.
 This family business is dedicated to organic wines production.
 Then we continue our wine route but now to know an industrial winery.
 Then we continue to visit an olive oil factory.
 In the background we can enjoy the beautiful Cordon del Plata mountains.

 Note: The possible wineries to be visited are principally Lagarde, Lopez or Flichman and as handicraft wineries, Cecchin Family, Cavas Don Arturo or San Huberto, among others.
 The program covers a visit to 2 wineries.
+If you want to see other excursion options in Mendoza, click here: Tours in Mendoza.

 Day 9 - Mendoza - Return to Buenos Aires